seejessicacode/seejessicacode.github.io/_posts/2014-01-29-Jekyll-Fails-to-Find-Closing-Tags-in-Markup.markdown

 ---
 layout: post
-title:  "Jekyll 1.4.3 Hates Windows (or vice versa)"
+title:  "Jekyll Fails to Find Closing Tags in Markup"
 date:   2014-01-29
 tags:
 - Jekyll
-- Windows
+- Jekyll v1.4.3
 ---

 As I was adding RSS feed to this blog, I ran into some trouble.
 Although the my efforts were successful on both master and development branches, they